Rain. 100% chance of precipitation.

 Impress your love with reservations at one of Portland’s most romantic restaurants.
 The local food and wine may not last forever, but the memories will!

-In 2015, favorite food carts and supper clubs went permanent, and Portland welcomed both its first ham bar and its first vegan fine dining restaurant.
+In 2015, favorite food carts and supper clubs went permanent, and Portland welcomed both its first sushi-inspired cheese bar and its first vegan fine dining restaurant.

 As the demand for gluten-free dining has grown, Portland’s forward-thinking foodies have set their tables to accommodate sensitive diners.